Ankle & Foot Doctors of New Jersey

 - Arthritis, which weakens joints

 - Stubbing your toe

 This list is by no means comprehensive.
 Foot and ankle fractures can occur while doing anything from stepping off a curb to running a marathon.

-Regardless of how it occurs, you need to make sure your fracture receives proper attention by going to Ankle & Foot Doctors of New Jersey so it heals properly.
+Regardless of how it occurs, you need to make sure your fracture receives proper attention by going to Ankle & Foot Doctors of New Jersey, so it heals properly.

-Ankle & Foot Doctors of New Jersey has the same X-ray machine that is in the emergency room, so instead of going to the hospital, he can immediately determine if you have a fracture.
+Ankle & Foot Doctors of New Jersey have the same X-ray machine that is in the emergency room, so instead of going to the hospital, he can immediately determine if you have a fracture.

-Dr. Bhuta is able to provide surgical intervention, even during the COVID-19 pandemic.
+The doctors are able to provide surgical intervention, even during the COVID-19 pandemic.